nycdb/nycdb/README.md

 - Tax bills - Rent Stabilization Unit Counts (John Krauss's data)
 - ACRIS

-NYC-DB is a python3 command line program that downloads and loads datasets in to postgres.
+NYC-DB is a python3 command line program that downloads and loads datasets into postgres.

 ## Get a copy